jenschr/NeoPixelWing/README.md

 If you want to create your own FeatherWing, feel fre to use the bare project that I setup this project from as a verified starting point: https://github.com/jenschr/FeatherWing Big thanks to Adafruit for making the Feather format!

+Pictures of the finished board and usage on my blog: https://flashgamer.com/blog/comments/neopixel-wing-for-feather

 Please note: The Project is in Kicad 5 format.
 If you still use kicad 4 - I highly recommend swapping!
 V5 is better than V4 in so many ways.